lefred/oci-genai-hw/README.md

 ## Getting Started

-You need to edit the code to provide the credentials to your
+You need to edit the code to provide the credentials to your OCI account and MySQL HeatWave DB System.

 ### Prerequisites